SubalakshmiShanthosi/JOC-Python_NPTEL/Module12/PageRankBasic.md

 Crawlers take random walks on WWW and rank the web pages

-Top few sites based on points accumulated by random walk
+Top few sites based on points(maximum) accumulated by random walk

+# Page Rank - Random walk method

+Random walk - traverse graph randomly - pick a node , look for outward links - pick ONE outward randomly and continue the process.

+# Programming Exercise